jestinas/dupfind/README.md

 The removal strategy defines the line to be printed when a file is found to be a duplicate and to be removed.

+These are the available strategies:
+* NOP: No OPeration, just print the entries as a tabulator separated n-tuple.
 * RM: Output a "rm -f" command.
 * LN: Output a "ln -f" command for creating a hard link from the file to keep to the file to delete.
 Only works with Unix filesystems.
 * LNS: Output a "ln -sf" command for creating a symbolic link from the file to keep to the file to delete.
 Only works on Unix filesystems.